 Day 1: Fly from Canada* to port of depature**.
 Embarkation.

 Day 2-3: Cruise around the west coast of Greenland.

 Days 6-12: Cruise east visiting islands.

 Your adventure begins.
-You will fly from Ottawa, Canada to Greenland.
+You will fly from Canada your port of embarkation.
 Your ship will set sail this evening.
 As you settle into your cabin, your ship will head northwards.

 Fjords await you.
 Your adventure continues as your ship explores the scenic coast of western Greenland.
 The coast provides a mix of historical sites, small villages, and breathtaking scenery.
 Glaciers abound.